A collection of home maintenance articles

 During unusually cold days your furnace can work harder than usual.
 Read more about furnace tips in extreme cold weather.

-Home winterization tips for snowbirds to help prevent damage and theft to your property while you are away.
+Keep your home safe and secure with home winterization tips for snowbirds to help prevent damage and theft.

 Winterizing your home to protect against snow and below-freezing temps can help your home withstand the ups, downs and erratic moods of Mother Nature.